jayhjman/citibike-tableau/README.md

 1. There is a definite seasonal pattern with ridership declining significantly in the winter months, not surprising that weather will effect ridership.
 1. All graphs show a steep decline in April 2020 of course as is known this was the pandemic lock down so ridership would significantly decline
 1. Weekend riding patterns are more oriented around mid-day to afternoon signifying a more recreational riding pattern
+1. Most popular age to ride a Citi Bike is from the age of 25 to 35
+1. more